du2x/jwtlab/README.md

 4. access http://localhost:5000 with your browser.
 5. to login use the credentials in users.json.

-## Hot to test it?
+## How to test it?

-You can test it surfing with your browser or using curl:
+You can test it surfing with your browser or using curl in your bash:

 1. authenticate and store token

    ``
-   $ token=`curl -H "Content-Type: application/json" -X POST -d '{"email":"scott@gmail.com", "password":"12345"}' http://localhost:5000/signin`
+   token=`curl -H "Content-Type: application/json" -X POST -d '{"email":"scott@gmail.com", "password":"12345"}' http://localhost:5000/signin`
    ``

 2. access a restricted area

    `
-   $ curl -X GET http://localhost:5000/restricted -H "Authorization: Bearer $token" `
+   curl -X GET http://localhost:5000/restricted -H "Authorization: Bearer $token" `